MinhQuanTrinh/Stock-Market-Analytics-for-ASX/README.md

 # Stock-Market-Analytics-for-ASX
 This pipeline fetch stock data from Yahoo Finance API.
 The tickers are my current holding in the portfolio.
+The refined data is then used to produce a dashboard for visualization.
-Tech stack: Airflow, Docker, Snowflake, dbt, AWS S3.
+Tech stack: Airflow, Docker, Snowflake, dbt, AWS S3, PowerBI.

 Step	    Component	                    Purpose